ifohancroft/PiCase40-GPIO-PCB/README.md

  - PCBReference.FCStd contains the PCB dimensions and component placements, as well as technical drawings for all the important size and space restrictions that need to be taken into consideration when modifying the PCB or creating a new one.
  - TutorialDrawings/ contains the technical drawings from PCBReference.FCStd exported as png images, used later in the [Tutorial](#Tutorial) section.

+## A small update

+I got the parts today and I tried to hand-solder everything.
+Here's how it went and a couple of notes:
+1. I'm an idiot!
+I soldered the male header flipped.
+Whatever, that's my error and it is easily solvable.
+2. The tactile switch/push button I bought from Adafruit (https://www.adafruit.com/product/1490) is too long.
+Even by just screwing the PCB to case, the button gets held pushed.
+3. Apparently I really suck at hand-soldering SMD components.
+I couldn't solder even a single pin of the female SMD header.

+So, the current state of things:
+1. I need to solder another male heather on another PCB to see how the header fits vertically in-relation to the header cutout on the case
+2. I need to find a better fitting button.
+3. I really need to find manifacturers who can print and assemble the PCB or come up with an alternative design, because here's the problem:
+The original PCB had a raiser pcb between the main PCB and the male header, to prop it up.
+And even with that raiser PCB the male header still wasn't vertically centered, but that's an easy fix, with just a thicker raiser PCB.
+If there are no manifacturers who can print both PCBs and do the assembly with the raiser PCB, it would need to be hand-soldered when you get it, which was never the idea.

+On the bright side, my PCB fits perfectly.
+I was mostly concerned about the center of the button but at first glance it fits as it should.
+Of course, I haven't tested with a Raspberry Pi as I don't own one.

 Table of contents
 =================